 The Glossary

-Y-12

-Non-Bargaining Atomic Trades and Labor Council (ATLC) International Guards Union of America (IGUA) Central Alarm Station Operators and Beta 9 Operators International Guards Union of America (IGUA) Y-12 Security Police Officers Y-12 Fire Captains and Lieutenants (FCLT) This page intentionally left blank.

 Glossary

-This glossary contains brief definitions to help you understand terms used throughout this book.
+This Glossary contains brief definitions to help you understand terms used throughout this book.

 Acts of Terrorism (Terrorism)

-For Business Travel Accident coverage
+For business travel accident coverage

 - Premeditated, politically motivated violence perpetrated against a non-combatant by:

-- o persons not acting on behalf of a sovereign state, or
+- o Persons not acting on behalf of a sovereign state, or

-- o clandestine state agents.
+- o Clandestine state agents.